 The Cathedral City of Lincoln is situated in one of the largest Counties in the United Kingdom and Karl has been a vocal supporter of traditional Conservative values in the House of Commons.
 In 2012 he was elected by his Conservative Backbench colleagues to the Executive of the influential 1922 Committee and then after the 2015 General Election, he was re-elected to the same position.

 In 2012 Karl was also elected onto the Transport Select Committee, which is charged by the House of Commons to examine and scrutinise the expenditure, administration and policy of the Department for Transport and its associated public bodies.
-Karl remains a Member of the Transport Select Committee having been re-elected to it after the 2015 General Election.
+Karl remained a Member of the Transport Select Committee until June 2017, having been re-elected to it after the 2015 General Election.

 Karl is married to Cordelia, with two sons and his interests outside of politics include football, rugby, cricket, snowboarding and motorsports.
 He and Cordelia are mini-rugby coaches on Sunday mornings at Lincoln Rugby Club.

 Karl was not returned to Parliament at the General Election in June 2017.